-ATTENDANCE
+ATTENDANCE/TRUANCY

 Attendance: There is a high correlation between good attendance and good grades.
 Students should be serious about school and avoid the problems caused by truancy or unauthorized absences.
-Students who regularly miss school have a greater chance of academic failure due to the loss of classroom instruction.
-The parent's legal responsibility is to ensure their child attends school.
-Once a student has accumulated nine absences without documentation from a doctor, school nurse, or official appointment site, the student will be placed on the social suspension list.
-All Alternative Learning Classroom (ALC) and Out-of-School Suspensions (OSS) count towards the social suspension list.
-Students on the social suspension list may not be allowed to participate in the end-of-year reward activities, Spring dance, non-curricular field trips, and extracurricular activities.
-Any student on the social suspension list will remain on the list until the end of the school year.
-The administration reviews the social suspension list throughout the school year.
+Students who regularly miss school have a greater chance of academic failure due to loss of classroom instruction.
+It is the legal responsibility of the parent to ensure their child is attending school.
+Once a student has accumulated 9 absences without documentation from a doctor, school nurse, or official appointment site, the student will be placed on social suspension list.
+All in-school-suspensions (ALC) and out-of-school suspensions count towards the social suspension list.
+Students on the social suspension list will not be allowed to participate in field trips (competitive or otherwise), athletics, or any other extracurricular activities.
+Students who have nine (9) total absences for the year will be required to provide a doctor's note for each absence to be excused after that point.
+Doctor's notes will only be accepted within three days of the absence.

-If a student is absent for any reason, it is important that a parent/guardian contact the office at 618-997-1317 between 7:00 a.m. and 10:00 a.m.
+If a student is absent for any reason, it is important that a parent or guardian contact the office at 618-997-1317 between 7:00 a.m.
 In cases where a phone call is not made, the absence will be unexcused unless a note from the parent or guardian is sent upon the student's return to school.
-Doctor's notes will only be accepted within three days of the absence.

-A student who misses the entire day of school or 150 minutes due to illness or an unexcused absence will not be allowed to attend any extracurricular activity on that day.
-All truancy lists are reported to the State's Attorney.
+Any student that misses the entire day of school or 150 minutes due to illness or an unexcused absence will not be allowed to attend any extracurricular activity on that day.
+All truancy lists are reported to the State's Attorney's office.